Andy Griffith From Mount Airy, North Carolina

 Is Mayberry Mount Airy?

-Maybe everyone doesn't know Andy Griffith who played Andy Taylor; the sheriff of Mayberry; but most in the US over 40 surely must.
+Maybe everyone doesn't know Andy Griffith who played Andy Taylor; the sheriff of Mayberry, but most in the US over 40 surely must.
 I know we southerners all do!

 Even today the reruns are as popular as they ever were and no one tires of them.
 It is a relaxing time to sit and watch Andy and Barney and laugh at the same scenes we know by heart.

-So we may fall off to sleep after dinner watching it; it is so relaxing and because we know Andy is always there in Mayberry, all is well with the world.
-We can never bring back the past; except with a show like this.
+So we may fall off to sleep after dinner watching it, it is so relaxing and because we know Andy is always there in Mayberry, all is well with the world.
+We can never bring back the past, except with a show like this.

-There was no Mayberry, North Carolina but it was based on Andy’s location of birth in Mount Airy; where he was born in 1926.
+There was no literal Mayberry, North Carolina but it was based on Andy’s location of birth in Mount Airy where he was born in 1926.
 Some say he denied that but if he did I would guess it was for legal purposes for anyone seeing the show and knowing the town could not be more sure of this.

-Even today people hold on to that legacy in Mount Airy; to preserve it as long as is possible.
+Even today people hold on to that legacy in Mount Airy, to preserve it as long as is possible.
 There are many left with Andy’s spirit and love of his hometown.
 Will that ever die?
 Not until all memory of AKA, Andy Taylor dies.
-He will always live on in film; very real to many of us.
+He will always live on in film, very real to many of us.

 Today Mount Airy claims Mayberry and all it's memories.
-You could say that the town of Mount Airy is all about Andy and I can’t help but think that pleased him…so much.
-He is top dog now in a town where he must have felt many times in youth as underdog.
+You could say that the town of Mount Airy is all about Andy and I cannot help but think that pleased him…so much.
+He is top dog now in a town where he must have felt many times in youth as an underdog.

 Rest in peace Andy; your friends will never forget you.

-The Darlings/Mount Airy gift shop
+The Darlings/Mount Airy Gift Shop

 Andy was an only child and preceded in death by a son, Sam and has a daughter living, named Dixie.
 He only had these two children with one of his three wives.